jameswillock/exchange-rate/README.md

 The library is designed to follow the single responsibility principle, and as such has concerns which represent the different areas of behaviour.

 ![Architecture diagram](diagram.png)

+### Redis
+The library, in its current state, uses Redis as its datastore.
+Since there is no relationality to the data presently, Redis is a reasonable candidate for its speed and versatility.
+In the future, to expand capabilities of the library, it may be desirable to use a SQL datastore instead when time is not at a premium.

+### Is this production ready?
+Absolutely not!
+There are lots of areas that deserve further consideration before putting a library like this into production.
+This effort attempts to do is pay service to best practice, but is cognizant of the drawbacks:

+- More robust error handling for fetching and parsing of third-party documnets
+- More thoroughly-applied type checking for data ingress into the library
+- Further test coverage around edge-cases
+- Consider future datastore solutions